Forming an Arterio-Venous (AV) fistula

 For a dialysis machine to work there must be a way of taking blood from you to a kidney machine; using a fistula is one way that this can be done.

-Vascular Surgical Outpatient Clinic
+Vascular Surgery Clinic

+During the Pre-assessment Clinic appointment, the vascular nurse may take routine bloods and swabs.
 To reduce the risk of infection you will be screened for Methicillin Resistant Staphylococcus Aureus (MRSA).

 What will happen during the procedure?

 You will be admitted to a ward at Gloucestershire Royal Hospital or Cheltenham General Hospital.
+Your procedure will be carried out by a surgeon in an operating theatre.

 You will be asked to lie down in a comfortable position on a theatre couch.

 The surgeon will either use local anaesthetic to numb the skin, or in some cases a general anaesthetic may be needed so that you are asleep when the AVF is created.
-The surgeon will then make a small cut and find the artery and vein that has been discussed with you,
+The surgeon will then make a small cut to find the artery and vein that has been discussed with you, and will join them together with stitches.

-The cut in your skin will be sewn together, usually with stitches that dissolve but sometimes with stiches that need to be removed 7 to 10 days after the procedure.
+The cut in your skin will be sewn together usually with stitches that dissolve but sometimes with stiches that need to be removed 7 to 10 days after the procedure.

 Will the procedure hurt?